 Day 4 – Go on a day trip to Capri Island

-Getting from Sorrento to Capri on a day trip it’s easy by ferry or private tour.
+It’s easy to get from Sorrento to Capri on a day trip by ferry or private tour.
 Spending one day on the glamorous island would be enough to scratch the surface and see the most important attractions.

 Day 5 – Positano and Amalfi